What is an audio speed changer?

 Why Browser-Based Speed Changes Are Private

 SoundSlicr follows a browser-first model.
-In the MVP, your audio file is selected from your device and processed locally with browser APIs and FFmpeg WASM where speed changing is needed.
+In the current version, your audio file is selected from your device and processed locally with browser APIs and FFmpeg WASM where speed changing is needed.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for speed changes.
 This is useful for personal study files, private recordings, and internal review copies, but you should still use a trusted device and keep the original file.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.